 It’s worth noting that you can steer into your favourite flavours with your Gin selection.
 We suggested Batch because it’s bold, loud and filled with frankincense and myrrh – the ultimate festive flavours.
 That said, if you wanted to up the lemon you could try Malfy, or if you wanted to boost the spice it’s definitely worth adding in something like Opihr.

 A Brief, Inebriated history:

 It would be wrong to discuss the history of this drink without delving back into Dickens territory, so we’ll kick off there.
-Just as soon as they finish their festive feast of goose, apple and Christmas pudding, the money-poor but love-rich Crachit family head on over to the hob to retrieve a hot mixture, made ‘in a jug with gin and lemons.’
+Just as soon as they finish their festive feast of goose, apple and Christmas pudding, the money-poor but love-rich Cratchit family head on over to the hob to retrieve a hot mixture, made ‘in a jug with gin and lemons.’
 It went like this:

 “At last the dinner was all done, the cloth was cleared, the hearth swept and the fire made up.
 The compound in the jug being tasted and considered perfect, apples and oranges were put upon the table, and a shovel-full of chestnuts on the fire.
-Then all the Crachit family drew round the hearth, in what Bob Cratchit called a circle, meaning half a one; and at Bob Crachit’s elbow stood the family display of glass; two tumblers, and a custard-cup without a handle.
+Then all the Cratchit family drew round the hearth, in what Bob Cratchit called a circle, meaning half a one; and at Bob Cratchit’s elbow stood the family display of glass; two tumblers, and a custard-cup without a handle.

 ‘These held the hot stuff from the jug, however, as well as golden goblets would have done; and Bob served it out with beaming looks, while the chestnuts on the fire sputtered and crackled noisily.
 Then Bob proposed: ‘A Merry Christmas to us all, my dears.
 God bless us!’”